 Making up for the remaining shortfall can be difficult, but it isn’t impossible.
 If you are age 50 or older, you can save up to $24,500 each year in an employer-sponsored 401(k).
 Additionally, putting up to $6,500 in an IRA is allowed.
 Depending on how long the money can sit in the account and the return rate, that can put a serious dent in the shortfall.

 However, even if you can’t max out your retirement, every bit you can save makes a difference.
 It’s always better to sock away something than do nothing.
+When working toward savings there a number of service available via the Internet to assist you.
+That said, it is wise to be vigilant when using online services and to make sure you practice online safety for retired seniors.

 Additionally, working to pay off debt and reduce your expenses can help you make your retirement more comfortable.
 If you have fewer costs, you won’t need as much money to maintain your lifestyle.
 Plus, over time, you might be able to make more space in your budget for additional savings, ensuring your golden years are as bright as possible.